 Mormon crickets and grasshopper outbreaks occur periodically.
 Outbreaks seldom cause plant mortality since defoliation of the plant occurs only once during the year of the outbreak.
-The sagebrush defoliator moth (Aroga websterii) causes mortality in relatively small patches.

 Shadscale saltbush can be heavily impacted by the scale insect, Orthezia annae.
 It is also called "mealy bug".
 This insect is moved by ants from one plant to another and feeds on the roots of shadscale saltbush.
 It can cause stand mortality, especially following a series of drought years.